-- 13. The arbiter shall see that the Laws of Chess are strictly observed. - 13.
-The arbiter shall act in the best interest of the competition.
+Otherwise a player may appeal against any decision of the arbiter, unless the rules of the competition specify otherwise. - 13.1 The arbiter shall see that the Laws of Chess are strictly observed. - 13.2 The arbiter shall act in the best interest of the competition.
 He should ensure that a good playing environment is maintained and that the players are not disturbed.
-He shall supervise the progress of the competition. - 13.
-The arbiter shall observe the games, especially when the players are short of time, enforce decisions he has made and impose penalties on players where appropriate. - 13.
-The arbiter can apply one or more of the following penalties: - a. warning, - b. increasing the remaining time of the opponent, - c. reducing the remaining time of the offending player, - d. declaring the game to be lost, - e. reducing the points scored in a game by the offending party, - f. increasing the points scored in a game by the opponent to the maximum available for that game, - g. expulsion from the event. - 13.
-The arbiter may award either or both players additional time in the event of external disturbance of the game. - 13.
-The arbiter must not intervene in a game except in cases described by the Laws of Chess.
-He shall not indicate the number of moves made, except in applying Article 8.5 when at least one flag has fallen.
-The arbiter shall refrain from informing a player that his opponent has completed a move or that the player has not pressed his clock. - 13. a.Spectators and players in other games are not to speak about or otherwise interfere in a game.
-If necessary, the arbiter may expel offenders from the playing venue. - b.It is forbidden for anybody to use a mobile phone in the playing venue and any area designated by the arbiter
+He shall supervise the progress of the competition. - 13.3 The arbiter shall observe the games, especially when the players are short of time, enforce decisions he has made and impose penalties on players where appropriate. - 13.4 The arbiter can apply one or more of the following penalties: - 1. warning - 2. increasing the remaining time of the opponent - 3. reducing the remaining time of the offending player - 4. declaring the game to be lost - 5. reducing the points scored in the game by the offending party - 6. increasing the points scored in the game by the opponent to the maximum available for that game - 7. expulsion from the event. - 13.5 The arbiter may award either or both players additional time in the event of external disturbance of the game. - 13.6 The arbiter must not intervene in a game except in cases described by the Laws of Chess.
+He shall not indicate the number of moves made, except in applying Article 8.5, when at least one flag has fallen.
+The arbiter shall refrain from informing a player that his opponent has completed a move or that the player has not pressed his clock.

+- 13.7 1.Spectators and players in other games are not to speak about or otherwise interfere in a game.
+If necessary, the arbiter may expel offenders from the playing venue.
+If someone observes an irregularity, he may inform only the arbiter. - 2.Unless authorised by the arbiter, it is forbidden for anybody to use a mobile phone or any kind of communication device in the playing venue and any contiguous area designated by the arbiter. - 14.1 Member federations may ask FIDE to give an official decision about problems relating to the Laws of Chess.